rahulgopinath/rahulgopinath.github.io/projects.md

 ---
 <h3> Current Projects </h3>

+[NixOS](https://github.com/NixOS/nixpkgs/): NixOS has a completely declarative approach to configuration management: you write a specification of the desired configuration of your system in NixOS's modular language, and NixOS takes care of making it happen (From [NixOS](https://nixos.org)).
+I am a contributor and one of the committers for the NixOS project.

 [MuCheck](https://hackage.haskell.org/package/MuCheck): MuCheck is a mutation analysis framework for Haskell.
 We investigated the different fault patterns that occur in Haskell, and implemented these as mutation operators.
 I was one